tomliptrot/tomliptrot.github.io/_posts/2019-11-19-4-Things-I-Learnt-at-ODSC-Europe-2019-(you-may-disagree-with-4).markdown

 ![python](/assets/images/python.jpg)

 After 10 years of using mostly R, lately I have been using more and more Python and I've really been enjoying it (with some misgivings that I won't go into here).
 So at this conference I tried to go to as many Python related talks as I could.
 It made me feel like a noob again, but was fun.
-Particularly good were there three
+Particularly good were these three

 #### [Andreas Muller](https://amueller.github.io/): Professor at Columbia and developer of [scikit-learn](https://scikit-learn.org/stable/).

 Was giving a series of talks on using the preeminent python machine learning library scikit-learn.
-I couldn't go to all of them (too much good stuff on!), but the one I went to was excellent.
+I couldn't go to all of them (too much good stuff on!), but the one I went to (on using pipelines) was excellent.
 Its nice to hear directly from the developer of such a popular package.
 Like he said:

 >  "I can ignore the warnings because I wrote them!"